-- ✓ Academic misconduct will not be tolerated and will be dealt with procedurally in accordance with University Rule 3335-31-02. - ✓ Academic Misconduct can result in receiving an E in the class, one full grade lower in the class, and/or academic probation. - ✓ Communicating with any other person or any resource outside of Carmen or your notes on exams is Academic Misconduct. - ✓ Using unauthorized resources, such as Course Hero / Chegg, any artificial intelligence (AI) programs, or any previous semester materials to turn in work is considered Academic Misconduct.
+- ✓ Academic misconduct will not be tolerated and will be dealt with procedurally in accordance with University Rule 3335-31-02. - ✓ Academic Misconduct can result in receiving an E in the class, one full grade lower in the class, and/or academic probation. - ✓ Communicating with any other person or any resource on exams is Academic Misconduct. - ✓ Using unauthorized resources, such as Course Hero / Chegg, any artificial intelligence (AI) programs, or any previous semester materials to turn in work is considered Academic Misconduct.